buraksezer/olric/README.md

 ### About versions

-Olric v0.4 and previous versions use *Olric Binary Protocol*, v0.5 uses [Redis serialization protocol](https://redis.io/docs/reference/protocol-spec/) for communication and the API was significantly changed.
+Olric v0.4 and previous versions use *Olric Binary Protocol*, v0.5.x and later use [Redis serialization protocol](https://redis.io/docs/reference/protocol-spec/) for communication and the API was significantly changed.
 Olric v0.4.x tree is going to receive bug fixes and security updates forever, but I would recommend considering an upgrade to the new version.

-This document only covers `v0.5`.
+This document only covers `v0.5.x` and later.
 See v0.4.x documents [here](https://github.com/buraksezer/olric/tree/release/v0.4.0#olric-).

 ## At a glance